15 Best Asian Restaurants in Mumbai

 - Dishes to try: Lamb, Manchow Soup and Fish.

 - Cost for 2: Rs.
 900. Yes, it’s quite right when compared to classic Chinese casual dines, but the prices seem cheap after having a wholesome meal.

 5 Spice is a delight for the sense of taste; I felt the spice, coolness and emotions all at the same time.
-An experience which is impossible to forget.
-A must-try Asian restaurant in Mumbai.
+An experience that is impossible to forget.
+It is one of the best Asian restaurants in Mumbai.
 If you are a foodie, drag along your best friends who are against Chinese food, I’m sure, they will change their opinion.